airan-tw/azure_training/M1/Implement Iaas solutions/lab02.md

-## Exercise 2: Create a Docker container image and deploy it to Azure Container Registry
+## Lab 02: Create a Docker container image and deploy it to Azure Container Registry

 ### Task 1: Open the Cloud Shell and editor